BABABUSOLA/dsa-basic-api/README.md

 # Daily Quote API

-A RESTful API for managing daily quotes, built with TypeScript, Node.js, Express.js, and PostgreSQL using TypeORM.
-Deployed on Render.
+A simple RESTful API for managing daily quotes, built with TypeScript, Node.js, Express.js, and PostgreSQL using TypeORM.

 ## Features